Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 Level 3: Academic Benchmarks (automated, slow)

 Standard benchmarks (MMLU-Pro, ARC-Challenge, GSM8K, HumanEval) with stratified sampling.
-Compare against the unpruned/unquantized baseline using identical evaluation protocol.
+Compare against the unpruned/unquantized baseline using an identical evaluation protocol.

 Time: 30-90 minutes depending on model speed and sample count